aldolo69/oqtadrive/README.md

 - list drives: `oqtactl ls`
 - list cartridge content: `oqtactl ls -d {drive}` or `oqtactl ls -i {file}`

-Load & save currently only support `.mdr` and `.mdv` formatted files.
+`load` & `save` currently support `.mdr` and `.mdv` formatted files.
 I've only tested loading a very limited number of cartridge files available out there though, so there may be surprises.
+If you have [*Z80onMDR*](https://www.tomdalby.com/other/z80onmdr.html) installed on your system and added to `PATH`, `load` can load *Spectrum Z80* snapshot files into the daemon, converting them to *MDR* on the fly by calling *Z80onMDR*.

 ## Caveats & Current Limitations